stdevel/satprep/README.md

 =================

 The toolkit consists of three scripts:

-1. **satprep_install_custominfo.py** - installs necessary custom information (*see above*) for your hosts managed with Spacewalk, Red Hat Satellite or SUSE Manager.
+1. `satprep_install_custominfo.py` - installs necessary custom information (*see above*) for your hosts managed with Spacewalk, Red Hat Satellite or SUSE Manager.
 You will need to execute this script once to make sure that all information can be assigned
-2. **satprep_snapshot.py** - creates an inventory of the current available patches and errata to your system landscape.
+2. `satprep_snapshot.py` - creates an inventory of the current available patches and errata to your system landscape.
 It gathers the following information:
-⋅⋅* system hostname and IP
+  * system hostname and IP
-⋅⋅* system virtualization guest status
+  * system virtualization guest status
-⋅⋅* system owner / cluster member / monitoring / backup / anti-virus status (*optional*)
+  * system owner / cluster member / monitoring / backup / anti-virus status (*optional*)
-⋅⋅* errata information including name, date, description, advisory type (security/bugfix/enhancement update) and even whether a reboot is required
+  * errata information including name, date, description, advisory type (*security/bugfix/enhancement update*) and even whether a reboot is required
-⋅⋅* also regular patch information (optional)
+  * also regular patch information (*optional*)
-3. **satprep_diff.py**
-⋅⋅* creates the delta
-⋅⋅* required to create the maintenance reports
+3. `satprep_diff.py` - creates the delta, required to create the maintenance reports

 Make sure to follow this procedure to document your maintenance tasks:

 1. do a complete patch/errata inventory of your landscape: `./satprep_snapshot.py`
 2. notice that a CSV report was created: `errata-snapshot-report-$RHNhostname-YYYYMMDD-HHMM.csv`
 3. complete your system maintenance tasks (*create virtual machine snapshots, patch and reboot systems, etc.*)